Treatment of Crohn's disease

 Tapering

-Severe Side Effects with Long-term/Overdose Use
+Serious Side Effects from Long-term/High-dose Use

 Cushing's Syndrome / Moon Face